Dave Hodges (rugby union)

+David Hodges (born September 15, 1968) is an American former professional rugby union player and coach.
+As a player, he predominantly played in the back row, either as a flanker or as a number 8, but he also played as a lock on occasion.
+He spent his entire professional career in Wales from 1997 to 2004, mainly with Llanelli RFC and the Llanelli Scarlets, although he spent one season with Bridgend in 1999–2000.
+He earned 54 caps for the United States national team between 1996 and 2004, including 28 as captain, a record that stood until 2013.
+He retired from professional rugby in January 2005 after tearing a pectoral muscle in his final appearance.

+He was an assistant coach of the United States national team.
+Hodges also played and coached American football at the collegiate level.

 High school and collegiate years

 Hodges played American football at Long Beach Wilson High School in Long Beach, California, as a linebacker.
-It was during this period that Hodges saw his first rugby match as Belmont Shore Rugby Club practiced and played their matches on the same field that Hodges' high school team played football.
+It was during this period that he saw his first rugby match as Belmont Shore Rugby Club practiced and played their matches on the same field as the high school football team.

-Hodges played American football throughout his college years at Occidental College in Los Angeles, California and received accolades in each of his four collegiate seasons.
-Hodges was named a Kodak All-American football player, an award given annually to the best American college football players at their respective positions.
+Hodges attended Occidental College in Los Angeles, California, and played football throughout his time there, receiving accolades in each of his four collegiate seasons.
+He was named a Kodak All-American football player, an award given annually to the best American college football players at their respective positions.

 Hodges began playing rugby at 18 as a freshman at Occidental College.
-Within two years, Hodges was named as a Collegiate All-American in 1990 and 1991.
-Teammates and opponents speak highly of his leadership and athleticism.
-Greg Jenkins, a teammate said, "He's (Hodges) a leader--a great athlete with leverage, agility and aggressiveness.
-No one can match his ability.
-He's pretty much in a league of his own."
+Within two years, he was named as a Collegiate All-American in 1990 and 1991.

-US national rugby team